-Denotes a member of the Audit Committee.
-See Appendix A for Audit Committee Charter.

-On November 5, 2018, Mr. Eric Lefebvre was named Chief Executive Officer.
-Prior to November 5, 2018, Mr. Lefebvre had been Chief Financial Officer.

-- On November 5, 2018, Mrs. Renée St-Onge was named Chief Financial Officer.
+- (1) Denotes a member of the Audit Committee.
+See Appendix A for Audit Committee Charter. - On November 5, 2018, Mr. Eric Lefebvre was named Chief Executive Officer.
+Prior to November 5, 2018, Mr. Lefebvre had been Chief Financial Officer. - On November 5, 2018, Mrs. Renée St-Onge was named Chief Financial Officer.
 Prior to November 5, 2018 Mrs. St-Onge had been Controller. - On November 5, 2018, Mr. Marc Benzacar was named Chief Operating Officer, Fast Casual Division.
 Prior to November 5, 2018, Mr. Benzacar had been Brand Vice President. - On November 5, 2018, Mr. Jason Brading was named Chief Operating Officer, Quick Service Restaurants.
 Prior to November 5, 2018, Mr. Brading had been Brand Vice President. - On March 1, 2018, the Company acquired Imvescor Restaurant Group Inc. Mrs. Marie-Line Beauchamp was the Chief Operating Officer of Imvescor Restaurant Group Inc. and continued her role following the acquisition.
 She was named Chief Operating Officer.
-Casual Dining in June 2018. - On July 25, 2016, the Company acquired Kahala Brands, Itd.
-Mr. Smit was the Chief Operating Officer for Kahala Brands, Ltd. and continued his role following the acquisition for all of the Company's US operations.
+Casual Dining in June 2018. - On July 25, 2016, the Company acquired Kahala Brands, ltd. Mr. Smit was the Chief Operating Officer for Kahala Brands, Ltd. and continued his role following the acquisition for all of the Company's US operations. - (8) On April 21, 2022, Mr. Nik Rupp was named Chief Operating Officer, Papa Murphy's Division.
+Prior to April 21, 2022, Mr. Rupp had joined Papa Murphy's in 2018 as Chief Financial Officer, and then as Executive Vice President, Finance following the transaction with MTY in May 2019. - On September 27, 2022, the Company acquired BBQ Holdings.
+Mr. Jeff Crivello was the Chief Executive Officer of BBQ Holdings Inc. and continued his role following the acquisition.
+He was named Co-Chief Operating Officer, BBQ Holdings in September 2022. - On September 27, 2022, the Company acquired BBQ Holdings.
+Mr. Albert Hank was the Chief Operating Officer of BBQ Holdings Inc. and continued his role following the acquisition.
+He was named Co-Chief Operating Officer, BBQ Holdings in September 2022.